 The last training session proved disastrous.
 There you were, at the front of the room, speaking enthusiastically about the challenges of turning reluctant prospects into satisfied clients.
 But the faces staring back at you looked skeptical.
-A couple of people seemed genuinely and openly uninspired by your unabashedly brilliant and animated presentation; others simply looked confused.
+A couple of people seemed genuinely and openly uninspired by your unabashedly brilliant and animated presentation; others looked confused.

 Reserved types respond best to facts and figures.
 They tend to take on a consultative approach when selling and feel comfortable with a no-nonsense training approach.
 They almost always disregard anything flamboyant and may wince at the mere thought of playing team-building games.
 They can sell technical products or intangibles and usually relate best to sedate, bottom-line oriented prospects.